matasarei/node-mbed-dtls/README.md

 ## node-mbed-dtls
 ================

-node DTLS (server and client) wrapping [mbedtls](https://github.com/ARMmbed/mbedtls).
+Node DTLS (server and client) wrapping [mbedtls](https://github.com/ARMmbed/mbedtls).

 #### Lineage
-This package was forked from [Spark's original server implementation](https://github.com/spark/node-mbed-dtls) and merged with [their client implementation](https://github.com/spark/node-mbed-dtls-client).
+This package was forked from Spark's original server implementation (abandoned) and merged with [their client implementation](https://github.com/spark/node-mbed-dtls-client).

-*** Some of the lineage of this code, particularly the extended certificate support, is a little murky.
-If you are aware of the fork that added it please let me know so that I may add the proper acknowledgements.

 #### Changes made to the fork:
-The wrapped library is now pulled directly from ARMmbed's repo, rather than Spark's.
-The ciphersuites and API have been extended to allow PSK and CA certificates to be loaded at runtime, and on a per-instance basis.
+* The wrapped library is now pulled directly from ARMmbed's repo, rather than Spark's.
+* The cipher suites and API have been extended to allow PSK and CA certificates to be loaded at runtime, and on a per-instance basis.
+* Applied fixes and improvements from AI and [node-mbed-dtls-modified](https://www.npmjs.com/package/node-mbed-dtls-modified), including Node.js 12 support.

 --------------